bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 2. you can mold [ELEMENT] like clay
 3. you summon nearby [ELEMENT] into your hands
 4. [ELEMENT] in your hands becomes unbreakable
-5. [ELEMENT] and your body are pulled towards each other
+5. nearby [ELEMENT] begins to spin
-6. [ELEMENT] and your body are pushed away from each other
+6. [ELEMENT] is repelled from you
-7. you animate [ELEMENT] into a golem
+7. you animate nearby [ELEMENT] into a golem
-8. all nearby [ELEMENT] are pulled into a single point
+8. all nearby [ELEMENT] is pulled into a single point
 9. you can easily pick up [ELEMENT] and carry it around
 10. [ELEMENT] follows you like a loyal puppy
 11. [ELEMENT] you touch is imbued with the properties of [ELEMENT]